miklevin/MikeLev.in/_posts/2022-05-05-the-dangers-of-being-predisposed-why-apple-won.md

 ---
 date: 2022-05-05
 title: The Dangers of Being Predisposed (Why Apple Won)
-permalink: /blog/the-dangers-of-being-predisposed-why-apple-won/
 headline: Exploring the Amiga Computer and Apple's Superior Marketing Strategies
 description: As a fan of the Amiga computer, I was angry to see Apple Computers winning in the education market.
 Jay Miner, the creator of the Amiga, suggested a guerilla tactic to bring his computer magazines into doctors and dentists offices.
 Despite Apple's superior marketing, I still love the Amiga and look for its features in today's technology.
 I advocate for Linux, Python, vim & git, and I encourage others to explore these technologies.
 keywords: Amiga, Apple Computers, Education Market, Jay Miner, Guerilla Tactic, Superior Marketing, Linux, Python, Vim, Git
-categories: vim, git, linux, python
+categories: git, python, linux, vim
+permalink: /blog/the-dangers-of-being-predisposed-why-apple-won/
 layout: post
 ---

 Like every issue with two sides, the side that predisposes your thinking first wins.
 You can see organizations doing this all over the world with both social